cem82/SideScrollerPlatformerController/README.md

 # SideScrollerPlatformerController
 Currently I don't have time for making new games so I'm releasing this prototype that I've made for Side Scroller Characters.

-It includes things like Jump Buffering, coyote time etc.

-CollisionCheck script is from https://www.youtube.com/watch?v=lcw6nuc2uaU this tutorial.
-Back then I used this code in an another prototype but with this one I used my own scripts except CollisionCheck.

 controls:
-space to activate the rotate mechanic c to jump a/d to move
+space to activate the rotate mechanic and q-e to rotate c to jump a/d to move